Inderlard/Variwheeler/README.md

 ## Specifications

-It should be noted that it has 4 laser sensors to avoid collisions and these same ones can use their omnidirectional wheels so that the entire car behaves like a lidar.
+It should be noted that it has 4 laser sensors to avoid collisions, it  has an extension below the front mobile platform for a QTR8-RC, and the servos, help to lock the geometry an cernain angle.

 Typically, the car is controlled by Wi-Fi, TCP connection using a gyroscope and two resistive sensors that will determine its direction and geometry.